eva7wandb/Eva7_Weights_Heist/S9/README.md

 ## S9 - Resnet and Higher Receptive Fields
-### `Objective: Devise a custom ResNet architecture for CIFAR-10 (the details of which is shown in the figure below), and use One Cycle Policy (with no annealation) to train the model for 24 epochs.`
+### `Objective: Devise a custom ResNet architecture for CIFAR-10 (the details of which is shown in the figure below), and use One Cycle Policy (with no annealation) to train the model for 24 epochs to achieve 93%+ test accuracy.`

 &nbsp;